 Flea saliva, like other biting skin parasites, contains an ingredient that softens, or "digests" the host's skin for easier penetration and feeding.
 The saliva of fleas is irritating and allergenic and the cause of all the itching, scratching, and other signs seen with flea allergy dermatitis.

 Fleas have four main stages in their life cycles: egg, larva, pupa and adult.
-The total flea life cycle can range from a couple weeks to several months, depending on environmental conditions.
+The total flea life cycle can range from a couple weeks to over a year, depending on environmental conditions.

 The adult flea has a very flat body.
 There are hair-like bristles on the flea's body and legs to aid navigation through pet hair.
 Fleas have three pairs of legs, the hindmost pair designed for their well-known jumping ability.

-Adult fleas prefer to live on the animal and their diet consists of blood meals courtesy of the host animal.
+Adult fleas live their entire life on the animal and their diet consists of blood meals courtesy of the host animal.
 The female flea lays white, roundish eggs.
 The adult female flea can lay up to 50 eggs per day, and 500 to 600 eggs over several months.

 The eggs are not sticky (like some parasites), and they usually fall off of the animal into carpet, bedding, floorboards and soil.
 The timing of when the flea egg hatches varies—anywhere from two days to a few weeks, depending on environmental conditions.